Sales Administrator (right)

 In 2017 my college put me forward for Apprentice of the Year in plumbing and heating and I won!
 As a prize I was invited to join the CIPHE [Chartered Institute of Plumbing and Heating Engineering].
 I am a heating engineer now and have loved learning, enjoying facing new challenges every day.

-Laura Baldock is a deputy Executive Assistant and PA to the Finance Director and has worked for Broadland for 12 years.
-Laura left school at 18 and started her apprenticeship at Broadland, completing her NVQ Levels 2 and 3 in Business Administration in the Facilities and Services team.
+Laura Baldock left school at 18 and started her apprenticeship at Broadland, completing her NVQ Levels 2 and 3 in Business Administration in the Facilities and Services team.

 I went on to get a permanent position in the Development team and since then I’ve worked across many functions.
-I am now a deputy EA and PA to the Executive Finance Director.
+I am now a Executive Assistant to our Chief Executive and Chair.
 I love working for Broadland and I’m really grateful for the time and resources they have put in to get me where I am today.

 Liam Cook started his apprenticeship in Customer Services.
 After working as a Customer Services Advisor he joined the Income Recovery team as Income Recovery Assistant, then was promoted to Income Recovery Officer.
 He is also the Local Delivery Team Leader for the western area.

 After completing my A-Levels I was unsure of my next step.
 I was reluctant to go to university and an apprenticeship seemed the right option for me.
 It has opened the door to new opportunities and challenges.
 I have a recognised qualification and I’ve gained real job experiences that have had a positive impact on my career so far.